 Who am I?
 What is my essential nature?
 What do I find most meaningful and inspiring?
 What are my unique gifts and talents?
 What type of career is best suited for me?

-Self-seekers are sometimes described as individualists or subjectivists.
-In his classic work on Enneagram typology, Personality Type, Don Riso applies the Individualist label to the Enneagram Four, a type characterized by perpetual self-seeking.
-In Psychological Types, Jung associates self-seeking with subjectivity and introversion.
-In his view, introverts are characterized by their attunement to their own subjective processes; their inner life is their chief priority.
-While agreeing with Jung about the relationship between introversion and subjectivity, the S-N and J-P preferences also make important contributions in this respect.
-Namely, N types tend to be more self-reflective and introspective than S types, and P types tend to be more subjective and self-oriented than their J counterparts.
-It therefore comes as no surprise that many (although certainly not all) INTPs and INFPs are well-viewed as self-seekers.
+While I agree with Jung about the relationship between introversion and subjectivity, the S-N and J-P preferences also make important contributions in this respect.
+Namely, intuitive (N) types tend to be more self-reflective and introspective than sensing (S) types, and perceiving (P) types tend to be more subjective and self-oriented than their J counterparts.
+It therefore comes as no surprise that many (although certainly not all) INTPs and INFPs are well-viewed as identity-seekers.

-INPs’ propensity for self-seeking is largely explainable in terms of their dominant functions: Introverted Thinking (Ti) for INTPs and Introverted Feeling (Fi) for INFPs.
+INPs’ propensity for identity-seeking is largely explainable in terms of their dominant functions: Introverted Thinking (Ti) for the INTP and Introverted Feeling (Fi) for the INFP.
 These functions employ subjective criteria to discern and pursue what is interesting, valuable, or useful, while filtering out whatever is deemed meaningless or irrelevant.
 This inner judging process, which separates the psychological wheat from the chaff, allows INPs to delegate more of their cognitive resources to matters of greatest subjective import.

-INTP and INFP self-seekers’ foremost concern is clarifying the nature of their essential self.
+INTP and INFP identity-seekers’ foremost concern is clarifying the nature of their essential self.
 Nothing fascinates them more than trying to get to the root of who they are.
 They are constantly interpreting and relating their experiences to their current self-understanding.
 While largely indifferent to externalities in their own right, INPs are curious to what the world can reveal about who they are as individuals.
 They enjoy considering, for instance, why some things strike them as deeply meaningful, while others seem of no interest whatsoever.
 They are always “checking in with themselves,” surveying the subjective responses that emerge from their stream of experience.